wmorgan/dcos-docs/1.7/overview/what-is-dcos.md

 ---
 post_title: What is DC/OS?
-post_excerpt: "DC/OS is a distribution of software that allows you to manage everything from two “machines” to thousands, as if they are a single computer.
-It automates placing processes, managing resources and configuring inter-process communication."
-layout: docs.jade
-published: true
-menu_order: 1
-page_options_require_authentication: false
-page_options_show_link_unauthenticated: false
-hide_from_navigation: false
-hide_from_related: false
 ---

 DC/OS is a distributed operating system based on the Apache Mesos distributed systems kernel.
 It enables the management of multiple machines as if they were a single computer.
 It automates resource management, schedules process placement, facilitates inter-process communication, and simplifies the installation and management of distributed services.
 Its included web interface and available command-line interface (CLI) facilitate remote management and monitoring of the cluster and its services.